 12.3.
-The Council may record meetings
+The Community Board may record meetings

-Meeting venues should contain clear signage indicating and informing members, officers and the public that proceedings may be recorded by the local authority and may be subject to direction by the Chairperson.
+Meeting venues should contain clear signage indicating and informing members, officers and the public that proceedings may be recorded by the Community Board and may be subject to direction by the Chairperson.